Don-Ghead/yt-cmts-analsyer/README.md

 This uses GraphQL-Yoga for building the GQL API and node-nlp for doing the sentiment analysis.
 I would like to use a trained Machine Learning implementation for the NLP side of it in the future but this is a good option for getting the whole project working together for now.

+## Implementation Thoughts

+The sentiment analysis part of this currently gets a score for each comment and then assigns it a friendly value to indicate what we think is the sentiment (clearly positive, negative, etc.).
+Another way of interpreting this data may be to average the scores and show an overall sentiment.
+Both would be good to interpret the data.